katmore/shrturl/README.md

 ## Webservice Deployment Suggestions ###
-* use 2 different FQDNs (fully qualified domain names) for this service FQDN #1 for 'end use' the short code, such as:
+* use 2 different FQDNs (fully qualified domain names) for this service
+   * FQDN #1 for 'end use' the short code, such as:
    > http://rlysh.rt

-   FQDN #2 for API calls to short code service, such as:
+   * FQDN #2 for API calls to short code service, such as:
    > https://shrturl.example.com

-* example:
+* for example:
    1. on the 'end use FQDN' (#1)
       1. install/configure project as described in installation section of this document
       2. configure a url_base in addition to the 'default'